touresidimohamed7/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

 The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
-Start Time 2023-03-18 15:37
+Start Time 2023-09-20 13:07
-Stop Time	2023-03-19 15:37
+Stop Time	2023-09-21 13:07

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 76667
-| Syslog                   | 25
+| Syslog                   | 29
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a miniature honeynet was established in Microsoft Azure, integrating log sources into a Log Analytics workspace.
+Microsoft Sentinel played a pivotal role in generating alerts and incidents based on the ingested logs.
+Furthermore, metrics were assessed in the insecure environment both before and after the application of security controls.
+Notably, the implementation of these controls led to a significant reduction in the number of security events and incidents, showcasing their efficacy.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It's important to acknowledge that if the network resources were heavily utilized by regular users, there might have been a potential increase in security events and alerts within the 24-hour period following the implementation of the security controls.